unit27/smsapi-php-client/README.md

 ### How to use optional request parameters?

 Request parameters are represented in a form of data transfer object.
-DTOs can be found by searching for 'bag' postfixed classes.
+DTOs can be found by searching for "bag" postfixed classes.
 Each bag may contain required and optional parameters.
 Required parameters are that class public properties, usually accessible via some form of a setter or named constructor.
-Optional parameters are described by docblock's '@property' annotation.
+Optional parameters are described by docblock"s "@property" annotation.

 Each parameter can be also set directly by setting bag property, as in example: